BitcoinDesign/Guide/guide/glossary/coin-selection.md

 ### Examples

-Below are some popular algorithms currently implemented by Bitcoin wallets that optimize for speed and lower fees:
+Below are some popular algorithms currently implemented by bitcoin wallets that optimize for speed and lower fees:

 #### First In First Out (FIFO) / Last In, First Out (LIFO)